 June 22, 2015 | By Barbara Vergetis Lundin

 Pacific Gas and Electric (PG&E) knows that some of the best ways to impact greenhouse gas emissions is by reducing energy use and highlighting energy efficiency.
-That is why the utility launched Step Up and Power Down — an energy savings movement that will empower businesses to encourage smart energy choices by individuals — which is being joined by some big city mayors.
+That is why the utility launched Step Up and Power Down — an energy savings movement that will empower businesses to encourage smart energy choices by individuals — which is being joined by some big city mayor.

 A collaborative initiative between PG&E and cities, Step Up and Power Down is inspiring local companies to adopt behavioral changes in the workplace.
 Energy-efficiency programs and simple behavioral changes can be some of the most cost-effective measures to reduce energy waste and drive greenhouse gas emissions down.